Need a Proprietorship Registration? We are a perfect match.

 Funding

 This type of business structure relies solely on one person’s savings, borrowings and credit history.
-As there are no one elseĀ involved in this type of business structure, raising funds from Financial Institutions will be very hard.
+As there are no one else involved in this type of business structure, raising funds from Financial Institutions will be very hard.

 Personal liability

-If a proprietor is unable to pay business loans or taxes, in a proprietorship – the personal assets of the business owner can be attached or encumbered.
+If a proprietor is unable to pay business loans or taxes, in a proprietorship – the personal assets of the business owner can be attached or Impound.
 Hence, in this type of business structure – the proprietor will be held personally liable until all the liabilities are extinguished.

 Business continuity